DemuteStudio/ReaHaptic/README.md

 # REAHAPTICC (Reaper Haptics Creator)
 ---

-**REAHAPTIC** is a package for Reaper that contains a collection of scripts that allows the creation, editing, exporting, and testing of haptic files **all inside Reaper** (currently focused on haptics for mobile) and comes with a mobile testing app called the **[Reahaptic Receiver](https://github.com/FlorianHeynen/ReahapticsReciever)**.
+**REAHAPTIC** is a package for Reaper that contains a collection of scripts that allows the creation, editing, exporting, and testing of haptic files **all inside Reaper** (currently focused on haptics for mobile) and comes with a mobile testing app called the **[Reahaptic Receiver](https://github.com/FlorianHeynen/ReahapticsReciever)** that you can connect to reaper an immediately test your haptics.

 We wanted to make haptic creation and testing for games as a sound designer as easy and efficient as possible.
 These were the goals for this project: